 It is little wonder that so many golfers from that era now suffer from spine-related injuries."

-Reference : Nick Bradley's 'The 7 Laws of the Golf Swing', Picturing the Perfect Swing.
-Nick Bradley Leading Golf Coach, Law 4 page 92.
+Reference : 'The 7 Laws Of The Golf Swing', Picturing the Perfect Swing.
+Nick Bradley Leading Golf Coach, Law 6 page 130-131.
 Foreword by Justin Rose.
 First published © 2004 © BBC Worldwide Ltd. Copyright © Nick Bradley 2004. www.nickbradley.com

 Buy on Amazon : The Seven Laws of the Golf Swing